Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Simulation results

 Section~\ref{sec:baroman} details an analysis of the barotropic manifold and highlights its central role as the location of the inverse energy transfer mechanism.
 The asymptotic approach taken here reveals what is obscured in DNS studies of the iNSE on the $f$-plane, i.e., the large-scale dynamics is principally captured by the axially-averaged vertical vorticity $\left\langle \zeta \right\rangle = \nabla^{\prime 2}_\perp\left\langle \Psi \right\rangle$.
 Moreover, the increased smoothness of the barotropic streamfunction $\left\langle \Psi\right\rangle $ provides a clear measure for inferring the structure of the large-scale flow (fig.~\ref{fig:vorticity_Ra120}).
 At fixed $\widetilde{Ra}=120$ and increasing $\vartheta_f$, one observes the structured evolution from LSV to ZJ with embedded vortices (viewed as closed streamlines) within the transitional region between the eastward and westward propagating jets (\citet{aF2017}; see also Supplementary Movie 1).
+We mention that whole sphere simulations may exhibit both large scale structures simultaneously, with a deep large scale vortex at the pole and deep large scale zonal flow at larger colatitudes, with both structures statistically invariant under rotations around the polar axis \citep{linJFM21}.

 As noted in Section~\ref{sec:baroman} the inviscid, unforced, barotropic vorticity equation at the pole $\vartheta_f=0^\circ$ is invariant under the rotations $\mathcal{R}_\phi$, indicating no directional preference for the inverse energy transfer.
 At the domain scale this would favor a LSV, i.e., the condensate with the greatest degree of isotropy.
 However, as evident from the observation of zonal jets, this symmetry is evidently broken once $\vartheta_f\ne0$, both at the equation level and at the solution level.
 The source of this symmetry breaking is the baroclinic forcing and anisotropic viscous dissipation terms, RHS of \eqref{eq:KEB}.
 The viscous diffusion operator, given by $\nabla^{\prime2}_\perp=\pd{xx}+\eta^{-2}_3 \pd{yy}$, implies enhanced dissipation in the meridional direction by the factor $\eta^{-2}_3$ and hence a greater tendency to quench (i.e., smooth) meridional variations.
 One may suppose that this propensity may favor meridional jets but no N-S jets are observed.
 Thus the dominant source of symmetry breaking must lie with the baroclinic production terms.